radj307/volume-control/README.md

 __Note:__ For an application to appear in the list of targets, it must be visible in the Windows Audio Mixer -- this happens as soon as it begins playing audio in most cases.

+## Rebinding Volume Media Keys

+This is fully supported, and is the original intent of the program.

+There are two ways to accomplish this:
+- Use a modifier key in combination with the volume up/down media keys to control application volume.
+- Use the volume up/down media keys to control application volume, then use any modifier key to change the global volume.

 ## Available Hotkeys